SMTP Relay Getting Started Guide

 Why would I want to use my own mail server?

-The most common reason are to improve email deliverability and control.
-Sometimes emails sent by Salesforce end up in the junkmail folder, and there’s nothing you can do about it.
+The most common reasons are to improve email deliverability and control.
+Sometimes emails sent by Salesforce end up in the junk mail folder, and there's nothing you can do about it.
 You might want all email to go through a third party email server, which can add open-tracking.

 How does it work?

-SMTPRelay trusts the Salesforce mail-servers, and send the emails using the email server you provide.
-This can be anything, e.g. your own smtp server, Sendgrid, Mailgun, AuthSMTP or Amazon SES.
+SMTPRelay trusts the Salesforce mail servers, and sends the emails using the email server you provide.
+This can be anything, e.g. your own SMTP server, SendGrid, Mailgun, AuthSMTP or Amazon SES.
 These email services have excellent deliverability and a great support team.
-Read more information about the technical details.